 Hayley joined BIV in 2016 as a multimedia journalist.
 She has appeared on Global News Morning more than 500 times, has hosted and produced content for radio and podcast, and has contributed expansively to BIV‘s print and digital publications.

 In 2018, she spent a month reporting from Southeast Asia as one of three journalists in Canada selected as 2017-18 Asia Pacific Foundation of Canada media fellows.

-In 2017, I reported for BIV from Silicon Valley, and was one of 20 journalists from around the world selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.
+In 2017, she reported for BIV from Silicon Valley, and was one of 20 journalists from around the world selected to take part in the inaugural Investigative Journalism Intensive at the Banff Centre for Arts and Creativity.

-I’m passionate about a variety of international, environmental, political and cultural issues.
+Hayley is passionate about a variety of international, environmental, political and cultural issues.
 Resource development is among them, as are terrorism, human rights, climate change and trade.

 She graduated with distinction from Kwantlen Polytechnic University in 2014.
 While completing her bachelor of journalism, she spent six months studying international journalism, terrorism and political Islam at the University of Central Lancashire in England.
 She also spent six weeks undergoing conflict zone reporting training at the Canadian Manoeuvre Training Centre in Wainwright, Alberta.